dybiszb/Mesh-Processor/3rdParty/nanoflann/README.md

   * **Execution time efficiency**:
     * The power of the original `flann` library comes from the possibility of choosing between different ANN algorithms.
 The cost of this flexibility is the declaration of pure virtual methods which (in some circumstances) impose [run-time penalties](http://www.cs.cmu.edu/~gilpin/c%2B%2B/performance.html#virtualfunctions).
 In `nanoflann` all those virtual methods have been replaced by a combination of the [Curiously Recurring Template Pattern](http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern) (CRTP) and inlined methods, which are much faster.
     * For `radiusSearch()`, there is no need to make a call to determine the number of points within the radius and then call it again to get the data.
-By using STL containers for the output data, containers are automatically resized.
+By using STL containers for the output data, containers are automatically __OnResized.
     * Users can (optionally) set the problem dimensionality at compile-time via a template argument, thus allowing the compiler to fully unroll loops.
     * `nanoflann` allows users to provide a precomputed bounding box of the data, if available, to avoid recomputation.
     * Indices of data points have been converted from `int` to `size_t`, which removes a limit when handling very large data sets.